matthewabrams/NASDAQ-Stocks/README.md

 # Script

-Here is the structure of the script:
+Here is the structure of the script: Note this historical data starts at September 15th 2014, ends at September 13th 2024.
+To keep up with current trends, data will need to be redownloaded.
+However, Python code will remain the same given the output will produce the same goals but with a given different timeline.
 ```

 Stocks Transforming Data